zhangzheheng12345/Lightest/README.md

   They includes `testing`, user defined test cases' names and tests' names.
 * Outputing macros and assertion macros must be used inside tests, but you can use timer macros any where.

+## Future

+* Async outputing
+* Write loggings to files
+* Special output formats when writing to files